-Where it is intended by the developer to construct a conservatory at the same time as a feature of the completed dwelling, and is separated from the main dwelling accommodation by the house external wall with a permanent external door or combined window and door opening fitted, this will - on completion - be included under cover of the warranty, even though it is exempt from building regulations.
+Where it is intended by the developer to construct a conservatory at the same time as a feature of the completed dwelling and is separated from the main dwelling accommodation by the house external wall with a permanent external door or combined window and door opening fitted, this will on completion be included under cover of the warranty, even though it is exempt from Building Regulations.

 If the design plans show a conservatory provision and the reconstruction costs include for a conservatory, then the conservatory must also be included at completion to be able to sign off for warranty purposes.

-In these circumstances we will check for the following:
+In these circumstances check for the following:

 - The foundations for the conservatory are to be of the same construction as the main house to avoid differential settlement and subsequent movement causing potential water ingress as well as structural damage

 - The horizontal DPCs must be continuous with the main house wall construction

 - Cavity trays and suitable external flashings must be provided at the conservatory roof abutment with the main house wall in the same manner as if a normal tiled or flat roofed annexe (Section 6 External walls of the Technical Manual)

 - Where the external walls of the conservatory abuts the main house wall, they must: